sarahmib/CS_260/notes.md

 }
 ```

-Property	          Value	                              Example	              Discussion
+Property	          Value	                              Example	              Discussion<br>
-background-color	  color	                               red	                Fill the background color
+background-color	  color	                               red	                Fill the background color<br>
-border	            color width style                  	#fad solid medium	    Sets the border using shorthand where any or all of the                                                                                    values may be provided
+border	            color width style                  	#fad solid medium	    Sets the border using shorthand where any or all of the                                                                                    values may be provided<br>
-border-radius	      unit	                              50%	                  The size of the border radius
+border-radius	      unit	                              50%	                  The size of the border radius<br>
-box-shadow	        x-offset y-offset blu-radius color	2px 2px 2px gray	    Creates a shadow
+box-shadow	        x-offset y-offset blu-radius color	2px 2px 2px gray	    Creates a shadow<br>
-columns	            number	                            3                     Number of textual columns
+columns	            number	                            3                     Number of textual columns<br>
-column-rule	        color width style	                  solid thin black	    Sets the border used between columns using border shorthand
+column-rule	        color width style	                  solid thin black	    Sets the border used between columns using border shorthand<br>
-color	              color	                              rgb(128, 0, 0)	      Sets the text color
+color	              color	                              rgb(128, 0, 0)	      Sets the text color<br>
-cursor	            type	                              grab	                Sets the cursor to display when hovering over the element
+cursor	            type	                              grab	                Sets the cursor to display when hovering over the element<br>
-display	            type	                              none	                Defines how to display the element and its children
+display	            type	                              none	                Defines how to display the element and its children<br>
-filter	            filter-function	                    grayscale(30%)	      Applies a visual filter
+filter	            filter-function	                    grayscale(30%)	      Applies a visual filter<br>
-float	              direction	                          right	                Places the element to the left or right in the flow
+float	              direction	                          right	                Places the element to the left or right in the flow<br>
 flex			                                                                    Flex layout.
-Used for responsive design
+Used for responsive design<br>
-font	              family size style	                  Arial 1.2em bold	    Defines the text font using shorthand
+font	              family size style	                  Arial 1.2em bold	    Defines the text font using shorthand<br>
 grid			                                                                    Grid layout.
-Used for responsive design
+Used for responsive design<br>
-height	            unit	                              .25em	                Sets the height of the box
+height	            unit	                              .25em	                Sets the height of the box<br>
-margin	            unit	                              5px 5px 0 0	          Sets the margin spacing
+margin	            unit	                              5px 5px 0 0	          Sets the margin spacing<br>
-max-[width/height]	unit	                              20%	                  Restricts the width or height to no more than the unit
+max-[width/height]	unit	                              20%	                  Restricts the width or height to no more than the unit<br>
-min-[width/height]	unit	                              10vh	                Restricts the width or height to no less than the unit
+min-[width/height]	unit	                              10vh	                Restricts the width or height to no less than the unit<br>
-opacity	            number	                            .9	                  Sets how opaque the element is
+opacity	            number	                            .9	                  Sets how opaque the element is<br>
-overflow	          [visible/hidden/scroll/auto]	      scroll	              Defines what happens when the content does not fix in its                                                                                  box
+overflow	          [visible/hidden/scroll/auto]	      scroll	              Defines what happens when the content does not fix in its                                                                                  box<br>
-position	          [static/relative/absolute/sticky]	  absolute	            Defines how the element is positioned in the document
+position	          [static/relative/absolute/sticky]	  absolute	            Defines how the element is positioned in the document<br>
-padding	            unit	                              1em 2em	              Sets the padding spacing
+padding	            unit	                              1em 2em	              Sets the padding spacing<br>
-left	              unit	                              10rem	                The horizontal value of a positioned element
+left	              unit	                              10rem	                The horizontal value of a positioned element<br>
-text-align	        [start/end/center/justify]	        end	                  Defines how the text is aligned in the element
+text-align	        [start/end/center/justify]	        end	                  Defines how the text is aligned in the element<br>
-top	                unit	                              50px	                The vertical value of a positioned element
+top	                unit	                              50px	                The vertical value of a positioned element<br>
-transform	          transform-function	                rotate(0.5turn)	      Applies a transformation to the element
+transform	          transform-function	                rotate(0.5turn)	      Applies a transformation to the element<br>
-width	              unit	                              25vmin	              Sets the width of the box
+width	              unit	                              25vmin	              Sets the width of the box<br>
-z-index	            number	                            100	                  Controls the positioning of the element on the z axis
+z-index	            number	                            100	                  Controls the positioning of the element on the z axis<br>

 Units
-Unit	  Description
+Unit	  Description<br>
-px	    The number of pixels
+px	    The number of pixels<br>
-pt	    The number of points (1/72 of an inch)
+pt	    The number of points (1/72 of an inch)<br>
-in	    The number of inches
+in	    The number of inches<br>
-cm    	The number of centimeters
+cm    	The number of centimeters<br>
-%	      A percentage of the parent element
+%	      A percentage of the parent element<br>
-em	    A multiplier of the width of the letter m in the parent's font
+em	    A multiplier of the width of the letter m in the parent's font<br>
-rem    	A multiplier of the width of the letter m in the root's font
+rem    	A multiplier of the width of the letter m in the root's font<br>
-ex	    A multiplier of the height of the element's font
+ex	    A multiplier of the height of the element's font<br>
-vw	    A percentage of the viewport's width
+vw	    A percentage of the viewport's width<br>
-vh	    A percentage of the viewport's height
+vh	    A percentage of the viewport's height<br>
-vmin  	A percentage of the viewport's smaller dimension
+vmin  	A percentage of the viewport's smaller dimension<br>
-vmax	  A percentage of the viewport's larger dimension
+vmax	  A percentage of the viewport's larger dimension<br>

 Colors
-Method	      Example	                      Description
+Method	      Example	                      Description<br>
-keyword	      red	                          A set of predefined colors (e.g. white, cornflowerblue, darkslateblue)
+keyword	      red	                          A set of predefined colors (e.g. white, cornflowerblue, darkslateblue)<br>
-RGB           hex	#00FFAA22 or #0FA2	      Red, green, and blue as a hexadecimal number, with an optional alpha opacity
+RGB           hex	#00FFAA22 or #0FA2	      Red, green, and blue as a hexadecimal number, with an optional alpha opacity<br>
-RGB function	rgb(128, 255, 128, 0.5)	      Red, green, and blue as a percentage or number between 0 and 255, with an optional alpha                                                   opacity percentage
+RGB function	rgb(128, 255, 128, 0.5)	      Red, green, and blue as a percentage or number between 0 and 255, with an optional alpha                                                   opacity percentage<br>
 HSL	          hsl(180, 30%, 90%, 0.5)	      Hue, saturation, and light, with an optional opacity percentage.
 Hue is the position on the                                                365 degree color wheel (red is 0 and 255).
-Saturation is how gray the color is, and                                                      light is how bright the color is.
+Saturation is how gray the color is, and                                                      light is how bright the color is.<br>

 CSS fonts
 4 major font families: serif, sans-serif, fixed, and symbol